PapiHack/paytech-php-client/README.md

     /*
      * The PayTech\Enums\Currency class defined authorized currencies
-     * You can change XOF (in the following example) by USD, CAD, GBP or MAD
+     * You can change XOF (in the following example) by USD, CAD or another currency
+     * All allowed currencies are in \PayTech\Enums\Currency class
      * !!!
 Notice that XOF is the default currency !!!
     */